julsas/ops2fhir/README.md

 ## Usage
 * Run ops2fhir.py
 * You will be prompted to specify the URL of your FHIR server
-* The skript will transform example mapping to FHIR an send the resources to the server
+* The script will transform the given example mapping to FHIR and send the resources to the server

 ## License
 * [MIT](https://tldrlegal.com/license/mit-license)